 Western Desert Oases

-Transport: The circuit takes around one week and can be travelled using public or one’s own transport, or visitors can book a tour.
+Transport: The circuit takes between a day and a week depending on desired schedule and can be travelled using public or one’s own transport, or visitors can book a tour.
 It is also possible to hire a local guide with a 4x4.